Finding Candidate TeV Halos among Very-High Energy Sources: Data Analysis

 \subsection{Timing Analysis}

-In the both photon data files, $3^{\circ}$ and $15^{\circ}$ ones, a photon's probability (to be from a pulsar) and spin phase (of the pulsar) were included.
+In both the $3^{\circ}$ and $15^{\circ}$ photon data files, a photon's probability (to be from a pulsar) and spin phase (of the pulsar) were included.
 We used the $3^{\circ}$ photon files to construct the pulse profiles and define the on- and off-pulse phase ranges.
 The pulse profiles, with the on- and off-pulse phase ranges marked, are shown in Figure \ref{fig:phase}.
 The values of the phase ranges, as well as the timing solutions, are given in Table~\ref{tab:Timing}.